Lilith-In-Starlight/xau/readme.md

 ![image](https://user-images.githubusercontent.com/56773311/193986698-2eaa3c36-10a2-4d33-a2c7-7cc03f441162.png)

 ## Why Xau?
-Xau means `That Which Is Connected` in Laiqbun.
-It works because of the main mechanic of the game.
+Xau means `That Which Is Connected` in Laiqbun, referencing the main mechanic of the game.

 ## How will it be like The Witness and Taiji?
 Both of thes games are ones where you solve puzzles on screens that are all over the map.
 Xau is simila in this regard, as screend will node graphs will be found all over the map and the player will have to figure out the right way to connect them.